-Our board of directors currently consists of seven directors.
-Six of our seven directors were elected by our stockholders at our annual meetings of stockholders.
-In October of 2016, Randall DeWitt was appointed as a director of our board to fill a vacancy due to the passing of Doug Schmick, a former board member.
+Our board of directors currently consists of six directors.
+Five of these directors were elected by our stockholders at our annual meetings of stockholders.
+Mr. DeWitt was appointed to the board to fill a vacancy.

 Our bylaws provide that the authorized number of directors may be changed only by resolution of the board of directors, and our amended and restated certificate of incorporation divides our board into three classes with staggered three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election or until their earlier death, resignation or removal.